 Evergreen clauses should be identified and agreed to only for very good reason, such as the locking in of a given price or rate.
 In most cases, they are best avoided, with simple refusal to sign unless the clause is removed.
 In many cases, lining it out and initialing where it was done will be enough to void the clause.

-Try to negotiate elimination of the clause from the contract (see: The 22 Dos and Don’ts for Successful Negotiations).
+Try to negotiate elimination of the clause from the contract (see: Leadership Best Practices in Negotiations – 22 Dos, Don’ts).

 If for whatever reason, it is impossible to avoid the evergreen clause, then evoking the clause is the single best method of protection.